spawnmarvel/flask_blog/README.md

 ## Comment
 Follow tutorial "blog in less then an hour".
-Well, that was not true...FTS4 issue!
+Well, that was not true...FTS4 issue, was just one issue.
 Had to change peewee to alchemy